 The designer then chooses the best options available.
 With the most feasible tenders and quotations in place, the designer will now be able to dole out the total cost of the project, along with a few additional charges of consultants or contractors, if required.
 If a project is too vast, then the designer would prefer to consult specialists such as landscape architects.
 Contractors might be required for labor or plumbing work as well.

-All this requires a lot of effort, along with the creativity and expertise, to get that perfect look for your interiors.
-This justifies the huge prices commanded by interior designers.
+All this requires a lot of effort, along with creativity and expertise, to get that perfect look for your interiors.
+This justifies the huge prices demanded by interior designers.

 For all the fabulous services provided by interior designers, costing can vary from person to person depending upon their past work and reputation in the industry.
 Some common modes are hourly rates for consultations and site visits, flat rates (where a single number is pre-determined), sq.ft rates (where the designer charges you per square feet area to be designed), and percentage rates (a percentage of the total design budget, usually around 8-12%).